Mike Stevens

 From time to time, young guys I know in the car scene will ask me how much they should charge for photography — whether for cars or otherwise.

-As with all things, the answer can depend on the client and the genre, and what you need or what to take away from the project.
+As with all things, the answer can depend on the client and the genre, and what you need or want to take away from the project.

 I might as well add here that what I say below is valuable insight for clients, too.
 It’s not always easy to know why a supplier’s services cost what they do.